Credible Intervals for Probability of Failure with Gaussian Processes

 When $\Var[f(\bX)/q(\bX)]$ is less than $\Var[f(\bU)]$, ISMC is expected to outperform CMC for fixed $N$.
 However, a bad choice of $Q$ may result in a large variance and render ISMC far less efficient than CMC.

-In the probability of failure setting with $f=1_F \geq 0$, $\Var[\hat{\mu}^\ISMC]=0$ when $q = 1_{F} / \mu$.
+In the probability of failure setting with $f=1_F \geq 0$, $\Var[\widehat{\mu}^\ISMC]=0$ when $q = 1_{F} / \mu$.
 Since $F$ and $\mu$ are generally unknown, the optimal importance sampling distribution $\calU(F)$ is intractable but may still provide guidance to methods which utilize ISMC for probability of failure estimation.

 As discussed in the introduction, many methods in the probability of failure literature deploy ISMC as a means to reduce the number of expensive simulations required for a good approximation \cite{dubourg2013metamodel,uribe2021cross,camera,ang1992optimal,cheng2023rare,dalbey2014gaussian,echard2013combined,swiler2010importance}.
 Often, such methods will use an initial set of simulation evaluations to propose an importance sampling density.
 A separate set of simulations must then be run to obtain the ISMC estimator.
 Such methods may be made adaptive by constructing separate ISMC estimates at after iteratively increasing the sampling size.
 However, the optimal linear combination of such ISMC estimates simply selects the lowest variance estimate, thus disregarding both evaluations used to fit the probabilistic model and evaluations from other ISMC estimates throughout the adaptive routine.
-See the appendix for a technical discussion of this observation.